Prayer That Will Move Heaven

 Ole Mother Hubbard went to the cub bard to fetch Rover a bone but when she got there the cupboard was bare and Ole Rover never got none!
 Has coldness taken over and apostasy began to sit in dulling our sensitivity to hearing the voice of God?

 We have too many gods of this world which could be our job, car, religion, spouse etc. that we allow to consume our time and energy.
 Continuing in the life that which we know to be sin will definitely prevent us from praying through to God

 Isaiah said to God’s people, "Your iniquities have separated between you and your God, and your sins have hid His face from you, that He will not hear" (Isa.
 59:2).

 If Elijah were here he would call out, "How long halt ye between two opinions?
 If the Lord is God, follow Him, but if Baal, then follow him" (1 Kgs.
 18:21).

 God says to those hungry to see the fire of God descend upon His Church today, "You will seek Me and find Me when you seek Me with all your heart"

 (Jer.
 29:13).
 In the Gospel of Matthew, Christ says, "Ask, and it shall be given you…."
 (7:7).

-There is a price to pay – that of perhaps long hours, sleepless nights, heart searching and possible "housecleaning" (Psa.
+When we really mean business with God, we will find that real praying is work.
+Satan will fight every effort we make to touch the throne of God.
+There is a price to pay – that of perhaps long hours, sleepless nights, heart searching and possible "housecleaning" (Psalms.
 66:18).

+We cannot tell this fast paced half stepping generation with their indoctrinated progressive intellects what our God can do for they will shrug us off.
 Dear reader if we are going to see results and turn this nation around, we must live and demonstrate the Gospel to a lost and hurting world!